Automattic/happychat-client/docs/HACKING.md

 Topics discussed:

+* Configs
 * OAuth ID
 * Repository layout
 * The library renders within an iframe
 * Color palette and themes

+## Configs
+Config files are loaded based on the environment from the `src/config` directory.
+If you need to override some of the values you can create a `development.local.json` that will be ignored by git.
+See [src/config/README.md](./src/config/README.md) for more info.

 ## OAuth ID